Azure/dev-spaces/README.md

 # Azure Dev Spaces
 AZDS is an Azure developer service that helps teams develop with speed on Kubernetes.
-[Sign up for the private preview.](https://aka.ms/signup-azds)
+[Click here for more information.](https://aka.ms/signup-azds)

 # Purpose of this repository
 This source repository primarily hosts *AZDS code samples* to support product guides, as well as provide high-level insight into our product roadmap.
 Product documentation is hosted here: http://aka.ms/get-azds.